open-mpi/ompi/ompi/mca/op/example/README.txt

 shell$

-If you do not see your foo component, check the above steps, and check the output of autogen.sh, configure, and make to ensure that "foo" was found, configured, and built successfully.
+If you do not see your foo component, check the above steps, and check the output of autogen.pl, configure, and make to ensure that "foo" was found, configured, and built successfully.

 Once ompi_info sees your component, start editing the "foo" component